-Female Black Widow Spiders
+Female Black Widow Spider Facts and Information

 The female black widow spider has a reputation for its cannibalistic behavior.
 For years the story has been spread that females consume their mates following copulation.
 While mate predation does occur, many males survive the encounter and may mate multiple times.